anydigital/sveleven/src/index.md

             └── index.html    # default CMS html 🔗 from `eleventy-bricks`
 ```

-All other files are either super small, or automatically symlinked from https://github.com/anydigital/eleventy-bricks.
+All `default` files are either super small, or automagically symlinked from https://github.com/anydigital/eleventy-bricks.

 And yes, `eleventy.config.js` is symlinked too, so no more JavaScript config to touch! ✨